mwesthues/single_step/README.md

-The separation between the Dent and the Flint heterotic group for the hybrid material [looked as expected](analysis/pca.R) but for the inbred lines we found unexpected clustering of the lines, as determined via a [STRUCTURE](analysis/maizego_structure.R), analysis, albeit it with very low fractions of variance explained by the first five principal components.
+The separation between the Dent and the Flint heterotic group for the hybrid material [looked as expected](analysis/pca.R) but for the inbred lines we found unexpected clustering of the lines, as determined via a [STRUCTURE](analysis/maizego_structure.R), analysis and a [PCA](analysis/maizego_snp_anlyses.R), albeit it with very low fractions of variance explained by the first five principal components.
 Click [here](reports/select_subpopulation.Rmd) for a more detailed report.
 Inbred lines that belonged to the clusters `1` and `4`, which were rather homogeneous, were assigned to scenario `A`.